-The element of Air is called lung in Tibetan.
+The element of Wind or Air is called lung in Tibetan.
 It is symbolized by the shape of a rectangle and the color green.
 The unique vibration of this element is the sound ‘YANG’.
 It is associated with the direction North.
-In general, Air gives the ability to move, change, and transform.
+In general, Wind gives the ability to move, change, and transform.
 Even within popular culture, the phrase ‘Winds of Change’ is commonly used in songs, poems, and even political speeches to express a time of change and transformation.

 Historically, Wind has played a large part in affecting the course of events by determining the ability of war ships to attack, or not.
 By allowing explorers to reach their destinations, or not.
 And through calm or violent weather, determining the success or failure of many ventures.